d0nate110/cyber_physical_project/README.md

 *docs: added the commit & merge request conventions section to readme*

-## CI/CD Pipeline
+## CI/CD Pipelines

-The project contains four pipeline stages:

-**Build**
-- Builds the project.
+The project contains two pipeline stages; one is the "build", that **builds and checks the test status of the code**, and is executed upon every commit in every branch (incl. the default branch).
+Secondly, the "deploy" job is run when a **tag** is made (eg. a **release**), **with build** and contains the following conditions:

+- **Build** must pass as a pre-requisite.
+- The name of the tag should be a correctly formatted version ID of the form **vX.X.X**.
 - A new docker image tag is newly created under the group's container registry (can be found in Packages and Registries > Container Registry).
-The name of the tag should be a correctly formatted version ID of the form **vX.X.X**.

-**Test**  all tests are excecuted five times with the five different sample data.
-- The algorithm is tested to make sure it passes the requirements set by the customers.
-The following are tested: Accuracy of Algorithm, Total Time Taken, and Frames per Second.
-- Requirement for the accuracy tests to pass is 45% or higher.
-- Requirement for time takes tests requires the algorithm output total time to be same as the total time from given sample data.
-- Requirement for frames per second tests require each second to contain 10 frames for 85% of all seconds.

-**Plot** based on passed commit and current commit, five graphs are made.

-**Release** on commits to main, a release tag is given and release is uploaded to docker-hub.

 The stage routines can be found in the repository's root folder, in the file <br>`.gitlab-ci.yaml`.